MarcoSantonastasi/golang_challenge/README.md

 You have to have Docker deamon and dockercompose alreeady installed on your machine, then you also have to make sure the 'make' executable is part of your PATH.

 You have a couple of pre-set commands that can help you explore the module:
-'make demo': Will launche a server and a client connecting to a "production" database
+- 'make demo': Will launche a server and a client connecting to a "production" database
+- 'make e2etest': Will launch a smple e2e test suite against a 'production' database

 ## Description